“Ye therefore, who seek in science a means to satisfy your passions, pause in this fatal way: you will find nothing but madness or death.”

 Enterohepatic circulation

 Enterohepatic circulation refers to the circulation of biliary acids, bilirubin, drugs or other substances from the liver to the bile, followed by entry into the small intestine, absorption by the enterocyte and transport back to the liver.
-Enterohepatic circulation is an especially important concept in the field of toxicology as many lipophilic xenobiotics undergo
+Enterohepatic circulation is an especially importa

 APUD cells (DNES cells)

-Actions of the major digestive hormones secreted by APUD cells APUD cells (DNES cells) constitute a group of apparently unrelated endocrine cells, which were named by the scientist A.G.E.
+APUD cells (DNES cells) constitute a group of apparently unrelated endocrine cells, which were named by the scientist A.G.E.
 Pearse, who developed the APUD concept in the 1960s based on calcitonin-secreting parafollicular C cells of dog thyroid.
-Boyd,
+These cells share the common function of secreti

 G cells or gastrin cells secrete gastrin.
 They works in conjunction with gastric chief cells and parietal cells.
 The peptide hormone bombesin also stimulates gastrin from G cells.

-Control of stomach acid In anatomy, the G cell or gastrin cell, is a type of cell in the stomach and duodenum that secretes gastrin.
+In anatomy, the G cell or gastrin cell, is a type of cell in the stomach and duodenum that secretes gastrin.
 It works in conjunction with gastric chief cells and parietal cells.
-G cells are found deep within the pyloric glands of the stomach antrum, and occasionally in the pancreas and duodenum.
+G cells are found deep within the pyloric glands of the stomach antrum, and occasionally in the pancreas and

 Enterochromaffin-like cells (ECL cells) are neuroendocrine and enteroendocrine cells that aid in the production of gastric acid via the release of histamine

-Control of stomach acid Enterochromaffin-like cells or ECL cells are a type of neuroendocrine cell found in the gastric glands of the gastric mucosa beneath the epithelium, in particular in the vicinity of parietal cells, that aid in the production of gastric acid via the release of histamine.
-They are also considered a
+Enterochromaffin-like cells or ECL cells are a type of neuroendocrine cell found in the gastric glands of the gastric mucosa beneath the epithelium, in particular in the vicinity of parietal cells, that aid in the production of gastric acid via the release of histamine.
+They are also con

 Physiology of the gastrointestinal system